ENGLISH DEPARTMENT AWARDS—FALL 2018

 Application Materials: one hard copy of the student’s paper

 The Philip E. Love English 205 Scholarship

 A prize of $500 will be given each year to the student whose achievements in the study of Business Communication are considered by the faculty as the most distinguished.
 This award honors the work and business contributions of Philip E. Love, a local entrepreneur whose success in the professional world occurred before he could finish his bachelor’s degree, and kept him from returning to complete it.
 This award, thus, was conceived both to encourage and recognize continuing academic achievement for students who are also committed to the professional business world.
 The Philip E. Love award is funded by his family.

 Application Requirements: applicant must be a CSUN student enrolled in at least 6 units in the semester in which the award is bestowed, minimum 3.0 GPA.

-Application Materials: completed Philip E. Love Scholarship application form (available in ST 706), faculty recommendation form completed by the applicant’s English 205 professor, business writing sample completed during the 2017-2018 academic year (2-page maximum), personal statement describing applicant’s understanding and commitment to strong business communication skills (1-page maximum).
+Application Materials: completed Philip E. Love Scholarship application form (available in ST 706), faculty recommendation form completed by the applicant’s English 205 professor, business writing sample completed between January, 20, 2018 and November 16, 2018 (2-page maximum), personal statement describing applicant’s understanding and commitment to strong business communication skills (1-page maximum).

 An award of $1,000 will be bestowed annually upon a student currently enrolled as an English major at CSUN in either the undergraduate or graduate program, who plans to enter the teaching profession at any level.
 Applications from students who demonstrate financial need to complete their studies will be given particular attention.
 This award is given in honor of Annamarie Peterson Morley, a professor at CSUN from 1965 to 1980, who taught with warmth, grace, humor, and wisdom.
 She was an elegant and humane woman, a model for teachers and students.